Get personalized support for your family

 What are some slang terms?

 Cat Tranquilizer, Cat Valium, Jet K, Kit Kat, Purple, Special K, Special La Coke, Super Acid, Super K, and Vitamin K

 Although it is manufactured as an injectable liquid, in illicit use ketamine is generally evaporated to form a powder.

 Ketamine is snorted or swallowed.
-Ketamine is odorless and tasteless, so it can be added to beverages without being detected, and it induces amnesia.
-Ketamine is also considered to be a “date rape” drug because it has been used to commit sexual assaults due to its ability to sedate and incapacitate unsuspecting victims, preventing them from resisting sexual assault.
+It is odorless and tasteless, so it can be added to beverages without being detected, and it induces amnesia.
+Because it has been used to commit sexual assaults due to its ability to sedate and incapacitate unsuspecting victims, ketamine is also considered to be a “date rape” drug.

 Ketamine can cause dream-like states and hallucinations.
 People who use the drug report sensations ranging from a pleasant feeling of floating to being separated from their bodies.

 Some ketamine experiences involve a terrifying feeling of almost complete sensory detachment that is likened to a near-death experience.
 These experiences, similar to a “bad trip” on LSD, are called the “K-hole.”
 Low-dose intoxication from ketamine results in impaired attention, learning ability, and memory.
 In high doses, ketamine can cause delirium, amnesia, impaired motor function, high blood pressure, depression, and potentially fatal respiratory problems.